lablup/backend.ai-webserver/README.md

 ## Installation

-Prepare a Python virtualenv (Python 3.7 or higher) and a Redis server.
+Prepare a Python virtualenv (Python 3.7 or higher) and a Redis server (5.0 or higher).

 ```console
 $ git clone https://github.com/lablup/backend.ai-console-server console-server